-The approval system is undertaken by the government.
-Its purpose is to protect students' rights to study, and to assure the quality of every university is adequate as an institution which awards internationally-compatible academic degrees.
-In the case of a newly-established university, approval is granted if it is judged to meet certain standards.
+The government guarantees the approval system.
+Its purpose is to protect students' rights to study, and to assure that the quality of every university is adequate as an institution that awards internationally compatible academic degrees.
+In the case of a newly established university, approval is granted if it is judged to meet certain standards.